matrixorigin/matrixone-operator/docs/getting_started.md

 - [Docker](https://docs.docker.com/get-docker/)
 - [Helm](https://helm.sh/)

-## Create a testing Kubernetes cluster
+## Create a sample Kubernetes cluster

 This section describes two ways to create a simple Kubernetes cluster.
-After creating a Kubernetes cluster, you can use it to test Matrixone clusters managed by Matrixone Operator.
+After creating a Kubernetes cluster, you can use it to test Matrixone cluster managed by Matrixone Operator.
 Choose whichever best matches your environment.

 - Use [kind](https://kind.sigs.k8s.io/) to deploy a Kubernetes cluster in Docker.
 It is a common and recommended way.
 - Use [minikube](https://minikube.sigs.k8s.io/)  to deploy a Kubernetes cluster running locally in a VM.